What are the aims of this leaflet?

 Emollients.
 Regular use of emollients is important because while this will not cure the lesions of DSAP it but may soften the appearance and feel of them.

 Cryotherapy.
 Liquid nitrogen is sprayed onto the lesions, destroying the abnormal cells.
 This procedure is performed by a trained practitioner.
-It can be very uncomfortable and may result in scarring, which can be more noticeable than the original lesion (See Patient Information Leaflet on Cryotherapy).
+It can be very uncomfortable and may result in scarring, which can be more noticeable than the original lesion.

 Surgical methods.
 This is done under local anaesthetic by scraping the lesions off with a sharp spoon-like instrument (curette).
 This is likely to leave a scar.

-Photodynamic therapy.
+Photodynamic Therapy.
 This involves a special light which activates a cream, which was applied to the affected area of skin.
-This treatment kills the abnormal cells in the skin.
-(See Patient Information Leaflet on Photodynamic Therapy)
+This treatment kills the abnormal cells in the skin, and can be painful during the process.

 Laser treatment.
-Several different types of laser have been used to treat DSAP.
+Several different types of laser have been used to treat DSAP, but this treatment is often not available in the NHS.
 Several sessions several weeks apart may be required, under specialist guidance.
 This may result in scarring.

 The most important precaution to take is to protect your skin from sun damage: